gagandaroach/rosie/docs/access.md

     $ ssh username@dh-mgmt2.hpc.msoe.edu
 ```

+### SSH Client

+**Windows**

-**Windows** does not include ssh by default.
-An easy way to get the ssh program is to download and install [GIT](https://git-scm.com/).
+The Windows Operating System does not include ssh by default.
+There are a number of popular options.

+* [PuTTY](https://www.putty.org/) is the classic Windows solution.
+Gives you a terminal login window with ssh.
+[Getting Started Guide](https://the.earth.li/~sgtatham/putty/0.74/htmldoc/Chapter2.html#gs)
+* Windows Subsystem for Linux [Guide](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+Brings a linux terminal program to the Windows OS.
+* Download and install [GIT](https://git-scm.com/).
 The included git bash terminal program has a ssh command.

-Another popular option is to use [PuTTY](https://www.putty.org/).
+**Mac or Linux**

+Your operating system includes this by default, yay!
+Launch terminal and issue `which ssh` to see the location of the ssh program binary file.

+*More info about SSH available on the [OpenSSH homepage](https://openssh.com).*

 ## Web Browser Access

-Users can use their web browser to interact with the computer cluster and schedule jobs.

 [ROSIE Web Portal link](https://dh-ood.hpc.msoe.edu)

+Users can use their web browser to interact with ROSIE.
+More information on the [Web Interface](web/dashboard.md) section of guide.